moritz-neesen/mcmicrogui-report/README.md

 In 2022, Schapiro et.al. presented MCMICRO (Multiple Choice MICROscopy) as a solution for these issues.
 The software is a modular image processing pipeline that allows for reproducible analysis of both Tissue Microarray (TMA) and whole slide images (WSI) with minimal manual preprocessing<sup>5</sup>.

 MCMICRO outputs the result of its analysis in the form of images and tabular data.
 Thus it complements existing software and gives the user flexibility in terms of further analysis and visualization<sup>5</sup>.
 This approach is very useful in the context of a bioinformatics laboratory where tools and know-how for these tasks are readily available.
  However, the insights that can be gained from processing data with MCMICRO would also be useful in a wet lab or clinical setting.
-Furthermore, being able to conduct quality assurance of an MCMICRO analysis without time consuming further analysis would also be highly desireable for bioinfomaticians.
+Furthermore, being able to conduct quality assurance of an MCMICRO analysis without time consuming further analysis would also be highly desirable for bioinfomaticians.

 In order to solve these issues and to expand the MCMICRO ecosystem, we set out to develop MCMICRO-GUI: a lightweight application capable of generating automatic, interactive and portable reports from data processed with MCMICRO.